GangShao/hilt2019-image-analysis/README.md

 - This is an interactive workshop, and we expect everyone to, as best as possible, follow along with the tutorial.
-- At the same time, please try not to work ahead in the tutorial.
+- At the same time, please stay at the same point with us in the tutorial.
 If you are finished with a section ahead of time, you are more than welcome to hack away at our code.
 We find that staying together through the tutorial works best for everyone involved.